-When it comes to swimming pool chemicals used in your backyard pool most of these products come from or through industrial/residential water and wastewater treatment like chlorine, polymers used and proven in pool clarifier chemicals.
+When it comes to swimming pool chemicals used in your backyard pool most of these products come from or through industrial/residential water and wastewater treatment like chlorine, and polymers used and proven in pool clarifier chemicals.
 What is Pool Flocculant?

 When the weekly summer maintenance treatment of the pool clarifier won’t cut and your swimming pool needs a little more muscle to clear pool water a Pool Flocculant treatment will create a pin floc that will help take the cloudy out of your pool fast!